MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 ms.custom: sap:Connection issues
 ---

-# Troubleshoot intermittent connection errors when you use SQLCMD
+# Intermittent connection errors when you use SQLCMD

 This article helps you resolve intermittent connection "OS error 10054" issues that occur when you use the SQLCMD command line tool.